 Inevitably, perhaps, in this deeply 'masculine' study of rugged courage and individual honor in conflict with the conformist expectations of the community at large, the actresses fare less well.
 Eenglish rose Kerr is just slightly self-conscious as a sultry American adulteress, and Donna Reed plays a dancehall whore passed off as a 'hostess'.

 Zinnemann probably wasn't quite right to direct such fare.
 A rather meticulous crafsman who progressed from modest but reasonably efficient fillers to rather self-consciously 'significant' films, he was here at what would prove a turning point in his career.
-The Oscars meant he could go on to more conspicuous 'quality' films, but this movie might have venefited from a less cautiously 'realistic' touch.
+The Oscars meant he could go on to more conspicuous 'quality' films, but this movie might have benefited from a less cautiously 'realistic' touch.
 After all, it's really a melodrama, and a touch of lurid expressionism would not have gone amiss.
-That said, the film is good on the dynamics of bullying, on officers conveniently turning a blind eye to misdemeanors, and on the prejudices that infect any closed group.
+That said, the film is good on the dynamics of bullying, on officers conveniently turning a blind eye to misdemeanours, and on the prejudices that infect any closed group.
 Plus he did get terrific performances out of his legendary cast of actors.
 And after that roll in the surf barracks life would never seem the same again.

 Main CastBurt Lancaster ...
 Sgt.
 Milton Warden